How Estrogen and Progesterone Replacement Therapy Can Save You From Menopause Anguish

 Every woman will enter the perimenopause phase differently.
 Some only notice irregular periods, and boom!
 No more period.
 However, your situation is likely a lot different and you’re not alone.

 The first stage of symptoms you may experience is related to anovulation and lack of progesterone.
-This can cause a hyperestrogenic state and lead to symptoms like spotting between periods, heavy and long menses, and increase in PMS such as bloating, and painful breasts.
-You may also feel more moody and have a harder time losing weight.
+This can cause a hyperestrogenic state and lead to symptoms like spotting between periods, heavy and long menses, and an increase in PMS such as bloating, and painful breasts.
+You may also feel moodier and have a harder time losing weight.

 WHO SHOULD CONSIDER HORMONE REPLACEMENT THERAPY (HRT):

 HRT is not for everyone.
 There are many natural ways to control symptoms of perimenopause and protect yourself from chronic health conditions.
 This includes herbs, supplements, exercise and stress management.
 However, for some, these therapies aren’t enough or the most protective step to take is HRT.

 Estrogen and progesterone — which comes in pill, skin patch, gel, cream or spray form — remains the most effective treatment for the relief of troublesome menopausal symptoms.

 - Your symptoms are inhibiting you from enjoying your life and natural therapies aren’t working

 - You’re experiencing vaginal dryness, urinary tract infections, and/or painful intercourse

 - Your estrogen is in the menopausal range before the age of 51

 - You’re taking birth control pills or have within the past 5 years